-The Phoenix Suns had a horrible 2016-17 year.
-It wasn’t that they only won 24 games.
-It was how they lost most of those games.
-A defensive intensity and interest that was missing.
-Iso basketball.
-Give it to Devin Booker and watch him save himself.
-Literally no ball movement.
+Give it to Devin Booker and watch him save himself is apocalyptic.
+There was literally no ball movement.
 Bad shooting.
 Missed assignments.
 And the worst part was no accountability.
-There was a lot of blame going around based on the age of the Suns but young or not young, they didn’t compete on both ends of the floor.
-They were lazy and looked to be tanking much of the year.
-So what has changed?
+There was a lot of blame going around based on the age of the Suns but young or not young, they didn’t compete.
+They were lazy and then decided to tank to get big man DeAndre Ayton.
+It worked.
+But what now?

-Devin Booker is still the star.
-But as dynamic as Booker is- he was oh so close to having Kyrie Irving as his teammate- his game still has holes.
+Devin Booker is still the star of the Suns.
+But as dynamic as Booker is- and he is jaw dropping awesome- his game still has holes.
 He’s not an efficient scorer which matters because the league can load up on guarding Booker.
-He’s a passable rebounding guard and isn’t selfish per se but for someone who only makes 42% of his shots- he’s worse in the 4th quarter, 40%- he took 19.5 shots per game.
+For someone who only makes 43% of his shots- he’s worse in the 4th quarter, 40%- he took 19.5 shots per game.
 He has no mid-range game to speak of and he erroneously thinks an All-Star berth has do with scoring and not winning.

 Not so for Marquese Chriss.
-His rookie year was like most rookie years, up and down.
 Chriss is small for the power forward position and will continue to get pushed around until he bulks up a little.
 He can’t shoot a lick but he’s a decent rebounder when he’s not having to deal with big men pushing him out the paint.

 But the Suns basic problem, outside of being a comedy of errors on defense, is they don’t have shotmakers, players who can put the ball in the hole.
 This is further complicated by not having an assist maker and not moving the ball and making the extra pass.
 They play selfishly.

-The quickest way for the Suns to rebound is for them to have three point specialists; they needed to grab some in the summer but didn’t.
-They don’t have a 40% 3-point shooter and the floor isn’t spaced, so teams can gang up on Bledsoe and Booker.
+The quickest way for the Suns to rebound into respectability is for them to have three point specialists; they needed to grab some in the summer but didn’t.
+They don’t have a 40% 3-point shooter and the floor isn’t spaced, so teams can gang up on Ayton and Booker.
 The Suns offense is the opposite of versatile.
 You see what is coming.
 It is not revolutionary.